harumhl/sc2ai-hacks/README.md

 Install:
 - Create a folder named "Maps" in your StarCraft 2 program files directory.
+Then, extract the map files into the Maps folder.
+Do not move them from their extracted folders.
-The default installation directories are:
+The default StarCraft program file directories are:
   * Windows: C:\Program Files (x86)\StarCraft II\
   * Mac: /Applications/StarCraft II/
 - Open Anaconda Prompt, which is installed in `"C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Anaconda3 (64-bit)"` by default for Windows